ghc/ghc/docs/users_guide/debugging.rst

         Dump Template Haskell expressions that we splice in, and what Haskell code the expression evaluates to.

+    .. ghc-flag:: -dth-dec-file=<file>

+        Dump expansions of all top-level Template Haskell splices into ⟨file⟩.

     .. ghc-flag:: -ddump-types

         Dump a type signature for each value defined at the top level of